kylehg/church-turing/README.md

 With these conventions, defining the `cons` operation, and reading characters, and finally encoding a Turing machine configuration becomes straightforward.
 Relies on enumerating a series of function applications for every possible state and character combination, and then applying it recursively to the state.
 This is done in `Conversion.tm`.

+## Files

+- `Turing.hs`: The definition of a turing machine and the tools to run it.
+- `Church.hs`: The definition of lambda calculus terms and the beta reduction of them.
+- `Conversion.hs`: The functions to convert TMs to the LC.

 ## Bibliography